After air accidents, survivors grapple with flying again

 Others lean on faith.
 Helen Young Hayes survived the crash of United Flight 232 in Sioux City, which killed 111 people.
 Hayes, a lifelong Catholic, closed her eyes and prayed as the plane went down; later, as she recovered from her burns, she thought a lot about why her life was spared.

 Hayes started flying again about two months after the crash, confident that God would hold her whatever the outcome of the flight.
-She has since flown more than 1 million miles.
+She has since flown more than a million miles.

-"I would never have stepped on a plane again if I didn't firmly believe I had been totally saved by a miracle," said Hayes, who heads a Denver workforce development company that helps low-income people.

 Hayes says survivors need to take time to heal.
 Their bodies will never forget, she says; every time she hits turbulence, she remembers what it felt like when the plane went down.
 But she also sees the crash as a gift that helped her find a higher purpose for her life.